nicstrisc/nicstrisc.github.io/_pages/research.md

 ------
 You can find open projects on the [website of the DMB group](/research/).  \
 I also welcome your project proposal in computer vision related to: \
-+ model robustness and representation learning
++ (self-supervised) representation learning
++ vision and language
-+ compositionality
++ compositionality and open-world generalization
-+ data augmentation
++ machine unlearning
++ visual grounding (2D/3D)
 + shortcut learning and de-biasing
-+ image retrieval

 with application to:
 + robotics, scene understanding
 + face image analysis
-+ microscopy images
++ image retrieval
-+ medical images
++ medical image analysis